Willie Wind: Life

-Margot is incorrectly listed as "Hania Schlesinger" on List 2, Line 233, and Chaskel is listed by his Hebrew name, "Abraham Schlesinger" on List 1, Line 37 on Schindler's List.
+Margot is incorrectly listed as "Maria Weiner" on Page 1, Line 280, and Chaskel is listed by his Hebrew name, "Abraham Schlesinger" on List 1, Line 37 on Schindler's List.

 After traveling safely to France after World War II, they emigrated to the United States.

 In Palestine, he joined the Palmach and pursued his art career.

 In 1948, he won a design competition for the new State of Israel's coat of arms, the Emblem of Israel.
 Israel's Knesset eventually adopted a modified version of Wind's design.